 Secret Arnold: ‘a commanding orchestral sound that leaves you itching for more.’ — Heath Lees The New Zealand Herald, 1999.

-Bill James’ In My Room: ‘a haunting paean to the disadvantaged and the dispossessed.
-For his score, James used Juliet Palmer’s Room … the operatic nature of the music lends itself beautifully to the poignant melodrama of the choreography.’ — Paula Citron The Globe and Mail, Toronto, Canada, November 18 1999.
+Room: ‘a haunting paean to the disadvantaged and the dispossessed.
+For his score, [Bill] James used Juliet Palmer’s Room … the operatic nature of the music lends itself beautifully to the poignant melodrama of the choreography.’ — Paula Citron The Globe and Mail, Toronto, Canada, November 18 1999.

 ‘Starving Poetry … followed through on the promise of its first few phrases.
 In a landscape as deliberately aurally deprived as hers, any false step would have shattered its fragile beauty.’ — Elissa Poole The Globe and Mail, Toronto, Canada, 1999.